Bayesian prediction of jumps in large panels of time series data: Out-of-sample forecasting

-where the denominator can be estimated with the methods presented in Section \ref{sec:compuni}.
-Finally, by assuming that the joint predictive density of all returns is estimated by the product of their marginal predictive densities, as in the independent across stocks SV with jumps models, we estimate the approximate Bayes factors
+where $p(r_{i,T+1:T+j}|R_{1:T},\M_{\mathrm{svj}})$ can be estimated with the methods presented in Section \ref{sec:compuni}.
+We also note that by assuming that the joint predictive density of all returns is estimated by the product of their marginal predictive densities, as in the independent across stocks SV with jumps models, we estimate the approximate log Bayes factors

+Finally, $\{h^s_{i,0:T+j},F^s_{0:T+j}\}_{s=1}^S$ can be utilized in order to draw samples from the posterior predictive distributions needed to calculate the continuous ranked probability and the interval scores; see the supplementary material for details.